machaao/machaao-samples/index.rst

 Encrypted Incoming Message Payload
 -----------------------------------------------------------------------------
+The incoming messages that your webhook will receive are encrypted using HS512 algorithm with your token as the key.

-Below is the JSON representation of the raw incoming message that your webhook will receive encrypted using HS512 Algorithm.
+Below is the JSON representation of the raw incoming message.

 ::